ucla-oarc-web/WebBlocks-build-server/README.md

 rackup config.ru -p 80
 ```

-Using `rackup` is the simplest method for launching the WebBlocks Build Server; however, it has a caveat that, if there are `resource_pool.child_processes` builds currently in progress, the server will reject additional the request with a 503 Service Unavailable response until one of the current builds complete.
+Using `rackup` is the simplest method for launching the WebBlocks Build Server; however, it has a caveat that, if there are `child_processes_limit` builds currently in progress, the server will reject additional the request with a 503 Service Unavailable response until one of the current builds complete.
 This is because it does not include a queue manager (see *Using `foreman` to Start the Server* for an alternative that does not have this constraint).

-Before launching the server, you may want to tune `resource_pool.child_processes`.
+Before launching the server, you may want to tune `child_processes_limit`.
 When the WebBlocks compiler is running, the associated process will use up to 100% CPU, so this value should likely exceed one less than the number of available cores.
 This value defaults to 3, but it can be modified in `settings.yml`.

 #### Using `foreman` to Start the Server